Athyo30/EmbeddedForge/README.md

 ./setup.sh                 # installs gcc, arm-none-eabi-gcc, qemu (once) cd part1_libc && make test # start here — instant pass/fail loop
 ```

-## The five practice disciplines (do these every single time)

-These target the specific things that cost you in live coding.
-Treat them
-as non-negotiable reps, not suggestions:

-1. **Write the approach + complexity in the comment block BEFORE coding.**
-   One line.
-This is the "state your approach first" interview habit.
-2. **Trust the simple version.** Write the byte-by-byte / obvious solution
-   first.
-Only optimize after it passes.
-Do not reach for word-copies,
-   fancy structures, or clever tricks up front.
-3. **Test unprompted, on multiple cases.** After it compiles, run it.
-The
-   harness already gives you edge cases — add your own when you spot a gap.
-4. **When stuck, narrate — don't go silent.** Write your confusion as a
-   comment: "not sure if dst>src needs reverse copy — testing that."
-Keep
-   moving on paper.
-5. **Verify after coding.** Before declaring done, re-read against the
-   contract and predict which test would fail.
-Then run it.

 ## Parts